Ex-NBCUniversal ad chief Yaccarino named new Twitter CEO, Musk says

 Musk axed thousands of employees, rushed the launch of a subscription product that allowed scammers to impersonate major brands and suspended users with whom he disagreed.

 "I think (Yaccarino) has climbed every mountain she could at NBCU and did it impeccably well.
-And there's no greater challenge than restoring order at Twitter," he said.
+And there's no greater challenge than restoring order at Twitter," said Paskalis.

 Yaccarino could not be reached for comment.